Boobie Miles: Friday Night Lights

 Miles was a key figure in Friday Night Lights: A Town, a Team, and a Dream, a 1990 book by H. G. Bissinger that followed the story of the 1988 Permian High Panthers football team as they made a run towards the Texas state championship.
 In 2002, Sports Illustrated named Friday Night Lights the fourth-greatest book ever written about sports.

 A movie version of Friday Night Lights was made and then released in the United States on October 6, 2004.
 It starred Billy Bob Thornton as Permian Coach Gary Gaines.
+Miles also had a non-speaking cameo in the film as an Permian assistant coach and was seen in many pivotal moments of the film.
 The film was a box office and critical success and, in turn, spawned an NBC television series of the same name, which began airing in October 2006.
 Boobie was played by Derek Luke.

-After high school
+After high school and subsequent legal troubles

-Miles attended Ranger College for a year.
-He then spent some time playing semi-pro football in Culpeper, Virginia.
-He has said he regrets trying to play on his injured knee before having surgery to repair it.
+After graduating from Permian, Miles received and accepted a scholarship offer from Ranger College.
+Miles became the first freshman starting running back at Ranger, but his speed and agility was absent due to his aggravated knee injury.
+He failed out of Ranger College after the 1989–90 academic year and then spent some time playing semi-professional football in Culpeper, Virginia and working a series of odd jobs around Odessa.
+Miles has expressed regret over attempting to play on his injured knee before having immediate surgery to repair it.

-He has four children who live in Midland with their mother.
-As of June 2018, Miles lives in Coppers Cove, Texas with his wife, Becca, and is working for Jack Welch Recruiting.
+In 2012, Buzz Bissinger published a 34-page afterword called After Friday Night Lights, which has Bissinger visiting with Miles and discussing their 25-year friendship.

 In May 2011, he was charged with aggravated assault.
 Police said he struck his stepbrother repeatedly in the head with a beer bottle.
 He received a sentence of five years' deferred probation in district court.
 He was picked up on a probation violation and served five years in prison.
 Miles was released in January 2018.

-In 2012, Buzz Bissinger published a 34-page afterword called After Friday Night Lights, which has Bissinger visiting with Miles and discussing their 25-year friendship.

-Popular culture
+Miles has four children who live in Midland with their mother.
+As of June 2018, Miles lived in Copperas Cove, Texas, with his wife, Becca, and was working for Jack Welch Recruiting.
+In January 2020, Miles was sentenced to five years in prison for a 1999 sexual assault.

+In 2023, Miles was sentenced to 13 years in prison after an Ector County jury found him guilty of Failure to Comply With Sex Offender Registration Requirements.